 - Applicant must be a current American University undergraduate or graduate (including PhD) student in good standing.

 - Student information form including description of research or planned course of study (500 words or less).
 A previously published work is not required.

 - Faculty member recommendation (a brief memo is satisfactory).

-Applications for the 2013 award will be accepted until October 31st.
+Applications for this year's award will be accepted until October 31st.

 There are no restrictions on the Awardee’s use of the funds.
 Students who have received a Bowles Award in the past are not eligible to re-apply.

 American University Library

 Washington, DC 20016